Serenula/Skillful-Hands/README.md

 - **Vernon**:
   - I hate frontend now.
+- **Xiu Min**:
+  - I love frontend now.

 ### Biggest Challenge

 - **Vernon**:
   - Merging things made me realize that my planning and distribution of work were bad.
+- **Xium Min**:
+  - The issue was the lack of deep thinking during the planning phase.
+We should have drawn out the entire schema first together to ensure that our parts don't overlap.

 ### Key Learnings

 - **Vernon**:
   - How to better plan delegation.
+- **Xiu Min**:
+  - Database design and schemas are central.